Disaster Preparation |

 Keeping a gun in your house is dangerous to you and your family.

-- I know you want to prepare before a disaster happens, but maybe buying a simple gun is something you could do at the last minute
+- I know you want to prepare before a disaster happens, but maybe buying a simple gun

 if society started breaking down.
 That way you've avoided the danger of owning a gun, for years.